ibm-cloud-docs/sap/sap-provision-intel-bare-metal-deploy-infrastructure.md

 1. Select your **Image** from either Red Hat or SUSE to run SAP HANA, or Red Hat, SUSE or Microsoft Windows to run SAP NetWeaver; and select the specific operating system, or VMware hypervisor for your server, if you have selected a server with the (VMware) option.

-  If you are using SAP Business One, you need to select one of the [servers](/docs/sap?topic=sap-b1#b1-iaas) that supports it and SUSE 12 SP4 as your image.
+  If you are using SAP Business One, you need to select one of the [servers](/docs/sap?topic=sap-b1#b1-iaas) that supports it and SUSE 12 SP4 or SUSE 15 SP1 as your image.
   {: note}

 If you are bringing your own license (BYOL) for your operating system, select **Other** > **No OS**.
 For more information, see [Bring your own license](/docs/bare-metal?topic=bare-metal-bm-no-os#bm-no-os).